jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

     (a) the chief executive of the responsible department:
     (b) a public service employee, or other person, acting under a delegation (direct or indirect) from that chief executive
   - **specified provision** has the same meaning as in clause 11 of Schedule 3.
-Specified provision must be about effect of child support income (3) The specified provision must be about how an information share child support payment is or affects any person’s assets, income, or other means of any kind (however described), for the purposes of, or for any purpose related to,—
+What specified provision must be about
+(3) The specified provision must be about—
+  (a) how an information share child support payment is or affects any person’s assets, income, or other means of any kind (however described), for the purposes of, or for any purpose related to,—
-  (a) a benefit; or
+    (i) a benefit; or
-  (b) any other assistance under this Act.
+    (ii) any other assistance under this Act; or
+  (b) sanctions for breach of obligations other than young person or young parent obligations; or (c) sanctions for breach of young person or young parent obligations.
 Requirements for approval
 (4) MSD may approve the use of an automated electronic system only if— (a) the system is under the responsible department’s control; and